kant/sharpapp/README.md

 SharpApp is a free and portable tool building upon a PowerShell engine and community powered script files for disabling telemetry functions in Windows 10, uninstalling preinstalled apps, installing software packages and automating Windows tasks with integrated PowerShell scripting.

 * Windows
-	- Run a basic privacy template and disable the most telemetry functions to improve the "real" Windows experience.
+	- Install a privacy template and disable basic and advanced telemetry functions to improve the "real" Windows experience
 * Apps
 	- Remove preinstalled, bloatware and sponsored apps
 * Telemetry